Published: September 11, 2015

-In order to prevent back spasms, our physicians recommend that patients warm up and stretch their backs before working out or lifting heavy objects.
-Lifting abnormally shaped objects (like furniture) puts people at risk of developing back pain and muscle spasms.
-In order to prevent straining the back in a position that is uncomfortable, we highly encourage using another person to lessen the burden on the weight.
-If patients regularly workout their back muscles, it is important to spend a few days resting in between.
-Muscles that are in spasm are often irritated and inflamed, so rest days allow muscles to recover so they do not result in spasm.
+To prevent straining the back in an uncomfortable position, we highly encourage using another person to lessen the burden on the weight.
+If patients regularly work out their back muscles, spending a few days resting in between is important.
+Muscles in spasms are often irritated and inflamed, so rest days allow muscles to recover so they do not result in spasms.

 We urge patients to come to The Pain Center of Arizona if they are experiencing back spasms.
-They can start as a sharp, sudden pain that goes away, but if left untreated, back spasms could become chronic.
-Our physicians can determine the cause and put you back on track towards a pain-free life again.
+They can start as a sharp, sudden pain that goes away, but back spasms could become chronic if left untreated.
+Our physicians can determine the cause and put you back on track toward a pain-free life again.

 If you suffer from chronic pain due to any condition or injury, find hope at The Pain Center of Arizona!
 Our dedicated team of board-certified pain management physicians will work with you to treat your pain, increase your functionality and quality of life, and get you back into life!

 We have locations across Arizona, including the Phoenix metropolitan, Northern, and Southern areas!
 We take multiple insurance plans; click here to see if we accept yours!
 To make an appointment and take the first step toward getting back into life, call us today at 1-888-PAINCENTER.
 We hope to see you soon!